Dawn Harper-Nelson: 2012 London Olympics

 Harper started her 2012 season healthy for the first time since 2009.
 As she raced to prepare for the 2012 Olympics in London, Harper traveled to the West Indies to start her season with a victory at a rainy Guadalupe Meet.
-She then crossed the Atlantic to win both the Rome Diamond League 100m hurdle showdown and the Colorful Daegu Pre Championship Meet in South Korea.
+She then crossed the Atlantic to win both the Rome Diamond League 100 m hurdle showdown and the Colorful Daegu Pre Championship Meet in South Korea.
 Harper carried that great form on to Eugene, Oregon, to begin her quest for her second Olympic gold medal at the Olympic Trials.

-The reigning Olympic vhampion showed up as the favorite and did not disappoint.
+The reigning Olympic champion showed up as the favorite and did not disappoint.
 She kept her quest alive winning her first U.S. Olympic Trials in Oregon at Hayward Field in very soggy conditions.

 In London, Harper showed great fitness advancing from the quarterfinals in 12.75, then a running a season's best and personal record 12.46 in the semifinals.
 In the Olympic final she made history running down the entire field lowering her personal best time and tying the Olympic record of 12.37; ironically it was .02 seconds short of the gold.

 After the London Games, Harper continued the Diamond League tour finishing the second half of her season undefeated.
 First she won the Stockholm Galan Diamond League Meet.
 Next she traveled to Lausanne, Switzerland to post the second fastest time of her career, 12.43, at the Athletissima Diamond League Meet.
 Harper concluded the 2012 season winning the Diamond League Title in Weltklasse Zurich Diamond League Meet in a time of 12.59.
 Her Diamond League title granted her an automatic bye to the 2013 IAAF World Championship in Moscow Russia.

 Harper was awarded All-Athletics.com Female Hurdler of the Year in North & Central America.